Houyikai/LDM-Logsparse-Decomposable-MultiScaling/README.md

 ## model
 ![framework_overview](https://github.com/user-attachments/assets/08cef77b-1b79-4774-94db-636b03d5379e)

-The dynamic patterns of time series are often dominated by several frequency components.
-We found that handling different frequency components of time series separately can improve prediction performance and efficiently utilize larger contexts.
-First, Fourier analysis is used to determine the periods (1/freq) of the top-k amplitudes in the series.
-Then, the series is decomposed into a set of periodic sequences based on these period lengths, with each sequence dominated by a specific length of periodic pattern.
-Each periodic sequence is then embedded and modeled using its period length as the patch size (token size) through a Periodic pattern recognition (PPR) module, allowing the model to focus on different scales of the series.
+The multiscale modeling approach, exemplified by TimeMixer, has shown promise in modeling long-term dependencies, especially in real-world phenomena like traffic with multiple temporal patterns.
+TimeMixer uses two main modules: the Past-Decomposable-Mixing (PDM), which mixes seasonal and trend components at different scales, and the Future-Multipredictor-Mixing (FMM), which combines multiple forecasters for better accuracy.

+However, the sampling approach has three main limitations: 1) **Insufficient context**: Shorter inputs lead to prediction errors as the model lacks sufficient context for effective learning.
+2) **Non-stationarity**: Downsampling introduces additional non-stationary components, increasing complexity.
+3) **Limited applicability**: Multiscale downsampling requires specialized modules (like PDM) for aggregation, adding overhead and reducing scalability.

 ## why it can accomdate long inputs
 We first need to understand the cause of overfitting, which is:

 **A single, fixed patch size causes the model to focus only on the temporal patterns at a primary scale of the sequence (e.g., 24 points, or one day), thus not requiring a long context (512). **

-Therefore, it is necessary to introduce multi-resolution attention (i.e., MTE) and shorten the context of smaller resolutions to avoid overfitting.
-This is a straightforward implementation,  there are many better methods for multi-resolution attention, refer to the computer vision field.
-However, we believe sequence decoupling is essential.
+Therefore, it is necessary to introduce multi-resolution analysis and shorten the context of smaller resolutions to avoid overfitting.
+This is a straightforward implementation,  there are many better methods such as multi-resolution attention.

 ## why WIDE than DEEP
 This method employs a wide, low-coupling architecture instead of a deep network, which intuitively seems suboptimal.
 However, some facts about current forecasting models are: (1) the number of layers is usually small (1~3), and (2) the encoder layers between the input and output layers have a relatively small impact on the prediction results (~10%).
 These facts compel us to consider adopting a wide structure and making improvements at the embedding layer and the prediction layer rather than the slightly-involved encoding layer(input-output layer).